oercompbiomed/Seili-2020/README.md

 **The topic for the 2020 Summer school is computational biomedicine in brain tumours.
 This year the course will virtual due to the current situation with COVID-19.**

+## General information

+### Learning aims:

+Students will apply their previous knowledge to identify relevant and realistic topics/problems in the field of computational biomedicine.
+Students will work in groups of 4-5 students, each group is guided by a junior mentor.
+Based on the course material and guidance during the summer school, each group will develop and present a virtual preclinical research project to solve the selected problems.
+The final report/assignment which will be prepared individually in virtual work groups after the summer school.

+### Contents:
+**Before the summer school**<br>
+- preliminary reading and assignments on NordBioMedNet Canvas

+**During the summer school**<br>
+- lectures
+- team work
+- student presentations
+- practical exercises

+**After the summer school**<br>
+- independent work and virtual team work
+- final report and press release

+### Course structure
+- All course material and information will be found on Canvas
+- Lectures and group activities will be held  in Zoom
+- Python course material at GitHub (https://github.com/oercompbiomed/Seili-2020)

+### Volume: 5 ECTS

+University of Turku will award 5 ECTS for all the participants after successful completion of the Summer School.
+Each participant receives a course certificate and a transcript.
+However, the final crediting will be done at the home university of each participant, and the home university has a right to change the amount of ECTS awarded.

 ## Summer School Programme (preliminary)